aDDM-Toolbox/ADDM.cpp/README.md

 | 0       | 1     |873 | 1      | -15       | 5          |
 | 0       | 2     |1345| 1      | 10        | -5         |

+Parcode is required for the program to run.
+Reaction time is measured in milliseconds.

 __Fixation Data__

 | parcode | trial | fixItem | fixTime |